Platform FOR Canvas Tents and Frames

 - Fly: RECOMMENDED, Canvas Tents on platforms are usually set up for long periods of time and a fly is recommended.
-A fly protects the tent from destructive UV rays, provides another moisture barrier, prevents any stove sparks from burning small hole in our tent roof, and also keeps your roof clean form the tree sap, etc.
+A fly will significantly increase the life span of your tent.
+A fly protects the tent roof from destructive UV rays, provides another moisture barrier, prevents any stove sparks from burning small hole in your tent roof, and also keeps your roof clean form the tree sap, etc.

 - Oversized fly: Some people use a an oversized fly to better protect the canvas tent roof using a wood A frame which is very easy to construct.